eigenbom/notgdc2017/README.md

 ## #NotGDC 2017

-A collection of short non-talks for the #NotGDC non-conference.
+Here is a collection of short non-talks for the [#NotGDC non-conference](https://twitter.com/eigenbom/status/835673367424315393).

-Everyone is welcome and encouraged to submit something for this list.
+Everyone is welcome and encouraged to submit something.
 A non-talk can be anything game development related, for example:

 - Some rough notes on a recent thought you've had;
-- A more developer article about something that inspires you;
+- A detailed article about a technical concept;
 - Some sketches for a game idea you might work on; or
 - A video or podcast ranting about fake gamedev and other amazing topics.

-Share you submission on twitter with the #NotGDC hashtag and cc me into it ([@eigenbom](https://twitter.com/eigenbom)).
+Share you submission on twitter with the #NotGDC hashtag and CC me ([@eigenbom](https://twitter.com/eigenbom)).
 Submissions are open while GDC is running.

 ### The Non-Talks